andrewcbuensalida/django-chatbot-langchain-docker/README.md

 It might error saying could not pull from ecr because could not locate secret or auth.
 Task stopped at: 2023-11-21T20:09:21.565Z ResourceInitializationError: unable to pull secrets or registry auth: execution resource retrieval failed: unable to retrieve ecr registry auth: service call has been retried 3 time(s): RequestError: send request failed caused by: Post "https://api.ecr.us-west-1.amazonaws.com/": dial tcp 13.52.118.188:443: i/o timeout.
 Please check your task network configuration.
 Try to make ecr repo public. (this is not needed.
 It can be a private ecr) The real cause of this error was because I had a faulty internet gateway in the public subnets.

+## TODOs
-TODO Health checks in load balancer are failing.
-Maybe have to do nginx.
+- TODO Health checks in load balancer are failing.
-TODO Need to use a persistent database. db.sqlite3 gets erased every time fargate spins up a new container.
 Seems to randomly spin up and down containers every 5 minutes.
+Actually, might have to allow security group in fargate access to security group of load balancer. https://www.youtube.com/watch?v=o7s-eigrMAI&t=39s
+- TODO Need to use a persistent database. db.sqlite3 gets erased every time fargate spins up a new container.
+Maybe Aurora or EBS or EFS
-TODO when creating a task in ECS, get environment variables from .env file in s3 instead of individually inputting it.
+- TODO when creating a task in ECS, get environment variables from .env file in s3 instead of individually inputting it.
-TODO unit tests
+- TODO unit tests
+-